klaarnut/user-docs/en/glossary.md

 **Admin Top Bar**

-The very top most black bar menus on the right hand on website editor
+The very top most black bar menus on the right hand on website editor, works for access Apps management.

 **Apps**